Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Conclusion

 This paper showed that, if the system operators have restricted by computational time limits to solve the UC problem, there is a high potential to use SVM-based classification methods to predict commitment decisions of conventional units.
 As a pragmatic solution, these predictions can be used as a warm start to considerably speed up the mixed-integer optimization solvers, without compromising the optimality.
 We showed that it is possible to properly regularize the SVM classifiers in a way that it provides an out-of-sample performance guarantee.
 In addition, this paper discussed how many training samples are needed to get an insight into the probability of having unseen strategies.
 This paper concluded that the kernelized SVM with a proper regularization (tuned by cross validation) outperforms the linear SVM, and can help the system operators to ease their computational burden.

 This paper has developed one classifier per conventional unit per hour.
 This overlooks the potential spatio-temporal correlations, which could be very useful information when training the classifiers.
 It is of interest to develop such correlation-aware classifiers, exploring to what extent it may provide more effective predictions (e.g., for warm start) and helps to further reduce the computational time.
 Another future direction is to explore the performance of classifiers in non-stationary environments, where one may not learn much for old data.
+Another direction for future work is to explore how to incorporate the convex hull description of UC decisions proposed in \cite{Kai}, aiming to enhance the computational efficiency of the UC problem as an expansion of this study.
+Additionally, an intriguing direction for further investigation is to explore methods for transfer learning to adapt to changes in the UC problem, such as modifications in network topology, without a need for retraining the binary classifier.